TankerHQ/quickstart-examples/client/web/tutorial/README.md

 At this point, nothing has changed in the application, we just made sure we could open and close a Tanker section correctly.

 You can check this by refreshing your browser, and log in.
-You should see the text you wrote in the previous step, and the in the console log, the "Tanker session is ready" you've just added.
+You should see the text you wrote in the previous step, and in the console log, the "Tanker session is ready" you've just added.

 ### Encrypting data